-The Sunset Measured Irrigation Controller is simply the Universal Measured Irrigation Controller without the adjustable float and associated water supply.
+The Sunset Measured Irrigation Controller is simply the Universal Measured Irrigation Controller where the adjustable float and associated water supply is replaced by a float switch.
+It is the appropriate choice of irrigation controller for plants with a shallow root zone or plants in sandy soil.